lvm/drum-patterns/README.md

 # drum-patterns

-Drum patterns written in TidalCycles
+These are transcriptions from drum patterns found in [Funklet](http://funklet.com/) to TidalCycles code.
+Hopefully, these should serve more coders to create even *funkyer* tracks.